<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Come fill out an application!

-Currently, I have volunteered with ILP twice—once in Europe and once in Asia.
+I have volunteered with ILP twice—once in Europe and once in Asia.
 Obviously these were very different cultural experiences, but I loved them both.
 No matter where you're headed, and how well we try to prepare you, there will probably be a few hiccups and surprises.
 Some days of your semester will leave you laughing, while others will bring all the tears.
-Either way you'll learn a lot!
+Either way you'll step out of your comfort zone and learn a lot!

 Now here's my list of things that will definitely help you to make the most out of this wonderful opportunity and adventure!
 Some I knew beforehand, some I learned after one semester, and others I didn't figure out til the second.
 Here's to hoping this advice helps you out too, cause it's all the things I would go back and tell my pre-ILP self.